hackgvl/trolley-tracker-api-dot-net/README.md

 ##API

+ NOTE: Refer to the Javascript located in source folder DBVisualizer / index.html for example parse sequences.
+Most applications will only need a subset of those calls.

 API views may be entered into a browser, but the results will be in XML.
 API views called from CURL return as JSON.
 Applications wishing for JSON should specify in their request “Content-type: application/json; charset=utf-8”

 ####GET /api/v1/Trolleys/Running